centreon/centreon-engine/doc/user/configuration/basics/object_configuration_overview.rst

 What Are Objects?
 =================

-Objects are all the elements that are involved in the monitoring and notification logic.
+Objects are all the elements that are involved in the monitoring logic.
 Types of objects include:

   * Services
   * Hosts
-  * Contacts
-  * Contact Groups
   * Commands
   * Time Periods
-  * Notification Escalations
-  * Notification and Execution Dependencies

 More information on what objects are and how they relate to each other can be found below.